01signal.com

 Even though it might be difficult, it's crucial to make a comprehensive review of which clock domain crossings the tools apply constraints on, and whether they are correct.
 At the same time, it's an opportunity to review if the logic design has resynchronization logic where it's needed.
 It's easy to end up with an unsafe clock domain crossing because of a confusion about which clock is used with each signal.

 It's important to make this review with each clock's nature in mind.
-For example, if two clocks from different oscillators have the same intended frequency, and hence have a similar definition in the timing constraints file, the tools might mistakenly consider them related, and calculate the timing on paths that cross between these clocks.
+For example, if two clocks from different oscillators have the same intended frequency, and hence have a similar definition in the timing constraints file, the tools might mistakenly consider them related, and calculate the timing on paths that traverse from one clock to the other.
 Applying constraints on such paths is meaningless, as there's no guarantee whatsoever on the phase relations between the two clocks.
 By themselves, unnecessary timing constraints only makes it harder for the tools to achieve timing, which can be pretty harmless.
 The real problem is that the timing report might mislead us into thinking that the clocks are actually related clocks.
 So by just looking at the constraints and the timing reports, the paths between them might appear to be safe (i.e. not needing protection against timing violations) when in fact they aren't: The two clocks have nothing in common, except for approximately the same frequency.
 The only way to avoid mistakes of this sort is to understand how each clock is generated.

 Unconstrained external paths